 All grade levels, PK-5, may have 3 celebration days during the school year.
 Celebration days are Christmas, Easter, and Field Day.
-Activities for celebration days will be planned by the classroom teacher and PTO (Parent Teacher Organization), and they will be subject to the homeroom teacher and/or principal's approval.
+Activities for celebration days will be planned by the classroom teacher and they will be subject to the homeroom teacher and principal's approval.
 The principal must approve dates/times for celebration days.